Who should apply?

 Applicants can submit an InitialView Interview which are live, unscripted video interviews that may be submitted by candidates to supplement their application.
 Interviews are not scored.

 A non-refundable application fee of $85 is required prior to submission of the application.
-Applicants who believe they may qualify for an application fee waiver should first review the Application Fee Waiver Eligibility and then submit an Application Fee Waiver Request Form.
+Per UVA policy, we provide application fee waivers for US citizens and permanent residents who meet the Application Fee Waiver Eligibility criteria and submit an Application Fee Waiver Request Form.
+In addition, application fees are waived for full-time UVA employees who have worked more than 90 days at the University (contact firstname.lastname@example.org for the employee fee waiver code).
 You cannot be granted a fee waiver after payment of the application fee.
 An application will not be considered submitted until the fee is paid.

-For questions about the online application or the admission process, please contact firstname.lastname@example.org.
+For questions about the program, admission process, application requirements, or technical questions, please contact email@example.com.